 - July 5-7 on the Missouri and July 9-11 on the Lolo Trail – July 8 is a free travel day

-- Aug 9-11 on the Missouri and Aug 13-15 on the Lolo Trail – Aug 12 is a free travel day
+- Aug 16-18 on the Missouri and Aug 20-22 on the Lolo Trail – Aug 19 is a free travel day – Lolo Trail section is tentative based on reaching group size minimum.

 Cultural Tour with Clay Jenkinson on the Missouri River & Lolo Trail